Our Team

 I thrive to generate patient cures and therapeutics for T-cell lymphoma.
 I look forward to unraveling the molecular mechanisms involved in the tumorigenesis of T-cell lymphoma and finding the pertinent immunotherapeutics to cure the disease.
 In my free time, I love to spend time with my little one, reading or watching motivational books or videos with a cup of coffee and exploring new places on this beautiful planet.

-Makoto Iwasaki, MD
+Makoto Iwasaki, MD, PhD

 Project: Investigating Super Enhancer Activities in T-Cell Lymphoma